New Testament: Women

 Approximately 6 references

-Granddaughter of Herod the Great who left her husband Philip to marry his brother Herod Antipas.
-John the Baptist condemned this marriage as unlawful, which led Herodias to hold a grudge against him.
-Her daughter (traditionally named Salome) danced at Herod's birthday banquet, and at Herodias' urging, requested John's head on a platter (Mark 6:17-28, Matthew 14:3-12).
+Granddaughter of Herod the Great, she left her husband Philip to marry his brother Herod Antipas — a union John the Baptist publicly condemned as unlawful.
+Herodias never forgave him.
+When her daughter (traditionally named Salome) danced at Herod's birthday banquet, Herodias seized the moment, urging her to demand John's head on a platter.

 Key references: Luke 3:19, Mark 6:17, Mark 6:19, Mark 6:22, Matthew 14:3, Matthew 14:6